 Gunshot detection sensors coming to Las Vegas Valley public housing

-The Southern Nevada Regional Housing Authority Board of Directors approved Thursday installing ShotSpotter technology at public and affordable housing properties owned by the authority.
+The Southern Nevada Regional Housing Authority Board of Directors approved installing ShotSpotter technology at public and affordable housing properties.

 Gunshot-detecting sensors recently expanded across the Las Vegas Valley will soon come to public housing.